 Steamer vs. Iron: Which Is Better for Your Clothes?

 In the steamer vs. iron debate, the decision comes down to fabric.
-Here is everything you need to know about how to remove wrinkles from your clothing and textiles.
+Here's everything you need to know about how to remove wrinkles from clothing, curtains and more.

 Liudmila Chernetska/Getty Images

 Generally speaking, fabric type will dictate whether you should use a steamer vs. iron, says Gagliardi.
 Prime candidates for steaming include delicate fabrics such as silk or chiffon, as well as fabrics like corduroy or velvet that could be crushed by a hot iron.
 Because a steamer releases a hot-water vapor to remove wrinkles without direct contact with the garment, it reduces the risk of the materials being burned or damaged.

 A steamer also comes in handy when you need to quickly freshen up everyday garments or cover a large area (like curtains or bedding).
 Pateras notes that a travel steamer is a good investment if you often need to de-wrinkle clothes while on the road too.
 “You can’t always trust an iron in a hotel not to damage your clothes, and clothes coming out of a suitcase are more than likely wrinkled,” she says.